energyscope/EnergyScope_multi_criteria/Docs/sections/Overview.rst

 :Version: |version| (|release|)
 :Date: |today|
-:Version main developer: Gauthier Limpens (UCLouvain)
+:Version contributors: Paolo Thiran, Matija Pavicevic, Xavier Rixhon, Gauthier Limpens (UCLouvain), Jonathan Dumas & Antoine Dubois (ULiege)
 :Short summary: One cell *whole*-energy system with an hourly resolution and data for the Belgian energy system in 2035.
+Pre-Post processing in Python.

 The EnergyScope model optimises the design and operation of all the energy sectors, with the same level of details.
 The energy sectors are defined as electricity, heat, mobility and non-energy demand.